czhou578/Thomas-Sowell-Notes/BasicEconomicsNotes.md

 ## PROBLEMS OF TIME AND RISK

-**LESSON**: not all rewards are paid in time when they are finished (shoe shining vs oil) RISK VS UNCERTAINTY circulation of $ decline, slows economy
+**LESSON**: not all rewards are paid in time when they are finished (shoe shining vs oil) circulation of $ decline, slows economy

 **LESSON**: In general, wherever A pays a low cost to impose high costs on B through delay, then A can either extort money from B or thwart B’s activities that A does not like, or some combination of the two.

-EXAMPLE: environm. report, little cost but imposes big delays that can ruin a project

 **LESSON**: Time is money, against political risk

-WHAT A QUOTE: "what things cost in the past is history, what the supply and demand today is economics"

-"Present value", anticipates the future; company can get punished by stock price if shareholders anticipate ....
+WHAT A QUOTE: "what things cost in the past is history, what the supply and demand today is economics" "Present value", anticipates the future; company can get punished by stock price if shareholders anticipate ....

-Time and foresight can impose consequences of policies unforeseen, politicians only care about next election

 ## NATIONAL OUTPUT